-The 36-41 month CD is also available as an IRA (Traditional), earning the same APY with the same funding requirements.
+The CDs are also available as IRAs (Traditional), earning the same APYs with the same funding requirements.

-According to CSR, the Early Withdrawal Penalty for CDs with terms of 36-47 months is 270 days.
+According to CSR, the Early Withdrawal Penalty (EWP) for CDs are as follows:

 As stated on NBNYC’s Rates page,